sguox002/leetcode/leetcode-all.md

 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-1066	Campus Bikes II    		54.0%	Medium
+campus given as a 2d grid, n workers and m bikes n<=m at different grid position, return the min distance sum so that each worker is assigned a unique bike.
+- build a distance matrix for person vs bike.
+- dp[i,bitmask] represent the shortest distance sum for i people and bitmask(indicate which bike is taken)
+- dp[i,bitmask]=min(dp[i-1,pre]+dist(i-1,j)) if we assign bike j to person i-1. use current status, and loop and assign the bike to i-1 th person to see if we can reduce the total.

+also can use dijkstra.
+->>

 <<-1542	Find Longest Awesome Substring    		36.0%	Hard
 find longest subarray which can swap to a palindrome. we only need to know the number of even and odd. a palindrome only allows <=1 odd chars. using bitmask xor, even will get 0, odd will get 1.